rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Am I a more advanced civilization's tamagotchi?
 -   Distinguish Anti-realism from non-realism

+>   The world extended in space and time is but our representation. [^Schopenhauer-Schrodinger]

 >   Just 'cause you feel it, doesn't mean it's there. - Radiohead

+[^Schopenhauer-Schrodinger]: Schr&ouml;dinger quoting Schopenhauer in "Mind and Matter".

 ### Humeanism